 - Galbraith, John Kenneth, 1958, The Affluent Society, New York: Houghton Mifflin.

-- Goodin, Robert E., 1980, Manipulatory Politics, New Haven, CT: Yale University Press.
+- Goodin, Robert E., 1980, Manipulatory Politics, New Haven: Yale University Press.

 - Gorin, Moti, 2014a, “Do Manipulators Always Threaten Rationality?”
 American Philosophical Quarterly, 51(1).